dangrie158/email-categorization-thesis/source/11_chapter_3.md

 (@phrasedetection) $$score({ w }_{ i },{ w }_{ j })=\frac { count({ w }_{ i }{ w }_{ j })-\delta  }{ count({ w }_{ i })\times count({ w }_{ j }) } $$

 Normalization of text can include further steps like stemming, lemmatization or stopword filtering.
-However, to keep the corpus universally useable, these steps were not performed at this stage, as they may have no or even a negative impact on the performance of some classification algorithms since they remove information.
+However, to keep the corpus universally useable, these steps were not performed at this stage, as they may have no or even a negative impact on the performance of some classification algorithms since they generally remove information.
 However, some of the approaches in the next chapter do filter stopwords.
 The use of such a filter is mentioned in the corresponding sections.

 For normalizing and tokenizing the news article texts, the *normalizr* package[^normalizr] is used.
 The normalization to the UTF-8 codec is done using pythons build-in *codecs* package.
 The phrase detection is done in a later step using gensim's *phrases* class[^phrases] that uses the algorithm described above.